Remote Patient Monitoring Services: Data Challenges & Solutions

 Remote Patient Monitoring Platform & Software Integration

+When health teams adopt digital health technologies, they may face challenges with implementing an RPM programs and new software system.
 For this reason, you want an RPM services provider that can seamlessly overcome integration & implementation challenges, including design, testing, and execution.
 The best RPM services companies follow networking best practices to integrate proprietary and third-party APIs flawlessly.

 With this in mind, the seamless integration of Electronic Health Records (EHR) is an essential component of RPM.
 When the EHR and RPM applications are well integrated, they are connected in a workflow.
 This means that once vital sign data is recorded on the FDA-cleared medical monitoring device, it merges in the EHR, expediting record collection by removing the need to duplicate the patient data.
 Therefore, the patient data lives in one place.